North Wales Holiday in Snowdonia June 2001 - page 2

 There were lots of little creatures in the Criccieth beach rock pools,

 left behind by the receding tide.
-Still, at least it's more
+Still, at least it was more

 interesting on the beach (and cheaper) than the gift shops!